styled-components/jest-styled-components/README.md

 # toHaveStyleRule

 The `toHaveStyleRule` matcher is useful to test if a given rule is applied to a component.
-The first argument is the expected property, the second is the expected value.
+The first argument is the expected property, the second is the expected value (string or RegExp).

 ```js
 test('it works', () => {